 Included within our loans are loan modifications.
 Loan modifications may be granted to borrowers experiencing financial difficulty.
-Our loans classified as modified loans at December 31, 2023, and activity on these loans during the year ended December 31, 2023, were not material.
-We did not have any material commitments to lend to borrowers whose loans have been modified during the year ended December 31, 2023.
+Our loans classified as modified loans at December 31, 2024, or 2023, and activity on these loans during the years ended December 31, 2024, or 2023, were not material.
+We did not have any material commitments to lend to borrowers whose loans were modified during the years ended December 31, 2024, or 2023.

-Allowance for Credit Losses on Loans and Credit Losses on Unfunded Commitments
+Allowance for Credit Losses on Loans and Unfunded Commitments

-The "Provision for credit losses" in the Statements of Comprehensive Income includes a provision of credit losses on loans and includes any provision for credit losses on unfunded commitments.
-The accrued credit losses on unfunded commitments are recorded in "Other liabilities" in the Statements of Condition.
-Typically, accrued credit losses are relieved and replaced with an allowance for credit losses on loans as the related commitments are funded.
-The allowance for credit losses on unfunded commitments was not significant as of December 31, 2023, 2022 or 2021.
-Similarly, the provision for credit losses on unfunded commitments for the year ended December 31, 2023, 2022 and 2021, was not significant.
+The "Provision for credit losses" in the Statements of Comprehensive Income may include a provision or reversal of credit losses on loans and unfunded commitments.
+The allowance for credit losses on unfunded commitments is recorded in "Other liabilities" in the Statements of Condition.
+Typically, the allowance for credit losses on unfunded commitments is relieved and replaced with an allowance for credit losses on loans as the related commitments are funded.
+The allowance for credit losses on unfunded commitments was not material as of December 31, 2024, 2023 or 2022.
+Similarly, the provision for credit losses on unfunded commitments for the year ended December 31, 2024, 2023 and 2022, was not material.